yingweiwo

 Pharmacodynamics

-Of the eight separate variants of vitamin E, alpha-tocopherol is the predominant form of vitamin E in human and animal tissues, and it has the highest bioavailability.
-This is because the liver preferentially resecretes only alpha-tocopherol by way of the hepatic alpha-tocopherol transfer protein (alpha-TTP); the liver metabolizes and excretes all the other vitamin E variants, which is why blood and cellular concentrations of other forms of vitamin E other than alpha-tocopherol are ultimately lower.
-Furthermore, the term alpha-tocopherol generally refers to a group of eight possible stereoisomers which is often called all-rac-tocopherol for being a racemic mixture of all eight stereoisomers.
-Of the eight stereoisomers, the RRR-alpha-tocopherol - or sometimes referred to as the d-alpha-tocopherol - stereoisomer is the naturally occurring form of alpha-tocopherol that is perhaps best recognized by the alpha-TTP and has been reported to demonstrate approximately twice the systemic availability of all-rac-tocopherol.
-As a result, often times (but certainly not always) the discussion of vitamin E - at least within the context of using the vitamin for health-related indications - is generally in reference to the use of RRR- or d-alpha-tocopherol.
-Subsequently, without further evidence to suggest otherwise, alpha-tocpherol succinate is generally believed to undergo a logical de-esterification in the gastrointestinal tract before being subsequently absorbed as free tocopherol.
+Of the eight different vitamin E variants, α-tocopherol is the predominant form of vitamin E in human and animal tissues and has the highest bioavailability.
+This is because the liver preferentially re-secretes α-tocopherol via the hepatic α-tocopherol transfer protein (α-TTP); the liver metabolizes and excretes all other vitamin E variants, which is why the concentrations of other forms of vitamin E besides α-tocopherol are ultimately lower in the blood and cells.
+Furthermore, the term α-tocopherol generally refers to a group of eight possible stereoisomers, and is often called racemic tocopherol because it is a racemic mixture of all eight stereoisomers.
+Of the eight stereoisomers, RRR-α-tocopherol (sometimes also called d-α-tocopherol) is the naturally occurring form of α-tocopherol, which is likely most accurately recognized by the α-tocopherol transport protein (α-TTP), and its systemic bioavailability has been reported to be approximately twice that of racemic tocopherol.
+Therefore, when discussing vitamin E (at least in the context of its use for health indications), it is usually (but not always) referring to RRR- or d-α-tocopherol.
+Furthermore, in the absence of other evidence to suggest otherwise, it is generally accepted that α-tocopherol succinate undergoes a plausible deesterification reaction in the gastrointestinal tract before being absorbed as free tocopherol.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.